mbraak/django-mptt-admin/README.md

 * This version is not compatible with Django 1.3.
 Please use django-mptt-admin 0.1.2 for Django 1.3 support.

 * There is experimental support for Python 3.
-This works with Django 1.5+ and with the *update-things* branch of django-mptt.
+This works with Django 1.5+ and with the development version of django-mptt.

 Installation
 ------------